James Morris Gale: Death and commemoration

-Gale retired from his post in the Glasgow Corporation Water Works at the end of 1902.
+Gale retired from his post in the Glasgow Corporation Waterworks at the end of 1902.
 He died on 7 September 1903, aged 73, at his home in Aberfoyle.

 A memorial to him was placed in the Glasgow Necropolis.

-In 1904, the employees of the Glasgow Corporation Water Works erected a memorial water fountain in his honour.
+In 1904, the employees of the Glasgow Corporation Waterworks erected a memorial water fountain in his honour.
 The Art Nouveau style monument features a bronze plaque with a profile of Gale, embedded into a roughly hewn block of granite.
 Supporting the block is a cairn style base of rubble masonry.